 🔐 Secure Password Handling in Go with PassForge: Modern & Legacy Support

-Managing passwords securely is non-negotiable—but what happens when you’re modernizing an old system where passwords are hashed with outdated algorithms like descrypt
+Managing passwords securely is non-negotiable—but what happens when you’re modernizing an old system where passwords are hashed with outdated algorithms like descrypt?

 With PassForge, you don’t have to choose between security and compatibility.
 Its Delegate Encoder feature allows you to seamlessly support legacy formats while enforcing modern standards for new passwords.